 Lund University (Lund, Sweden), October 6-7, 2018.
 In March 2015 over 500 scholars and activists participated in the first international Marxist-Feminist conference in Berlin exploring topics such as neoliberalism, intersectionality and social reproduction.
 The Second International Marxist-Feminist Conference took place in Vienna in 2016 under the title: Building Bridges – Shifting and Strengthening Visions – … More 3rd International Marxist-Feminist Conference 2018: Transforming our lives.
 Transforming the world.

-The National Economic Association (NEA) and the American Society of Hispanic Economists (ASHE) announce and invite paper submissions for our fourth annual summer conference August 10-12th, 2017 in New York City.
-This year’s theme is: *Freedom and Justice: Jobs, Economic Security, and Inclusion.* The conference is co-sponsored by The New School, John Jay College of … More CALL FOR PAPERS: Freedom and Justice – Jobs, Economic Security, and Inclusion
+The National Economic Association (NEA) and the American Society of Hispanic Economists (ASHE) announce and invite paper submissions for their fifth annual summer conference June 14-16, 2018.
+This year’s theme is “Freedom and Justice: Structural Violence, Power Relations, and Community Resources”.
+The conference will be hosted and co-sponsored by Salish Kootenai College, a Tribal College … More Call for papers: Freedom and Justice Summer Conference 2018

 By Keeanga-Yamahtta Taylor In a posthumously published essay, Martin Luther King, Jr. pointed out that the “black revolution” had gone beyond the “rights of Negroes.”
 The struggle, he said, is “forcing America to face all of its interrelated flaws—racism, poverty, militarism and materialism.
 It is exposing the evils that are rooted deeply in the … More MLK’s Radical Anti-Capitalism